 Throughout the summer of 2022, Senior Staff and the City Council conducted a full strategic plan review and update.
-If you have not had a chance to review this updated plan, I encourage you to do so by visiting the City's website and searching "2022 Strategic Plan".
+If you have not had a chance to review this updated plan, I encourage you to do so.
+The plan is available on the city's website by searching "2022 Strategic Plan" and is included as an appendix to this budget.
 In addition to a revised vision and mission statement, the plan emphasizes six performance areas and details eleven goals, ranked by priority.
 The plan creates an invaluable road map which staff used to create the FY23 budget, and will impact City operations for the next 3-5 years.

-The FY23 Proposed Budget includes a General Fund deficit of \$2.9M, and an All Fund deficit of \$4.1M.
+The FY23 Budget includes a General Fund deficit of \$2.9M, and an All Fund deficit of \$4.1M.
 These deficits are intentional in order to reduce current fund balances.
 There are no significant headcount changes in the proposed budget.
+The approved budget includes an additional \$127,495 in expenditures not included in the proposed budget.
+These changes were due to a capital project caused by a failing floor system, an RFP that indicated pricing above that assumed in the proposed budget and a contribution from the City to the local Chamber of Commerce.